gvwilson/thirdbit/fiction/iffy/index.md

 For one panicked moment Iffy thought she had guessed wrong, but then the bot that had stepped forward took two more steps toward her and lowered itself into a crouch.

+<span id="2024-04-11-a"></span>

+"We don't have time for this,"
+Iñacio said quietly a moment later.

+"Tell them that,"
+Iffy replied absently.
+These bots had been built to be scouts and guards and weapons.
+The blunt claws on the ends of their legs could pick up a rock or grab hold of someone's arm, but were no good for delicate work.
+Scratches and dents on the bot's inner frame showed where they had tried to repair each other anyway.

+"Gimme the crate,"
+she said over her shoulder.
+"Please."
+Iñacio lifted it off the dolly and set it down beside her without comment.

+Wire,
+a crimping tool that she could use to cut it, a screwdriver with a torsion readout built into its handle—there.
+She patted the bot's back.
+"Good as new."
+Which was a lie,
+but felt like the right thing to say.

+The bot stood,
+braced its legs,
+and shivered through a rapid self-test.
+When the reflex capacitor that Iffy had just wired into place didn't rattle it made a soft, incongruous *ping* and stepped aside to make room for another member of its pack.

+Iffy put her tools back in the crate and stood.
+"I'm sorry,"
+she said.
+"We gotta keep movin',
+but if you wanna come with us
+I'll fix you when we get somewhere safe."

+The bots didn't move.
+"We really gotta go,"
+Iff said,
+turning to pick up her crate.

+A clawed foreleg closed around her arm.
+"Hey!"
+She smacked it with her hand.
+"None o' that, aright?"

+The bot released her but didn't back up.
+She glanced at the two still in harness and frowned.
+"Pass me a cable,"
+she said to Iñacio.
+"I have an idea."

+The bots didn't have collars,
+but a lifetime at sea had taught Iffy dozens of ways to tie a knot.
+She left plenty of slack so that the bots could pull their heads out if they needed to.

+When she was done,
+the three bots that had all of their legs waited patiently in a line behind the dolly, the cable loops around their necks.
+Iñacio shook his head.
+"Nagatha's never gonna believe this."

+Iffy grinned.
+"Come on, you," she said to the fourth bot.
+"Up you get."
+She put her hand where its neck would have been and tugged it forward.
+Limping,
+it clambered up onto the dolly and crouched down where Iffy and Iñacio had been sitting.

+"Nope, nope, not there."
+She tugged it again,
+then sighed when it didn't move.
+"Aright,
+stay there if you want to—we'll get a better view up front anyway."

+"Can we go now?"
+Iñacio asked testily.

+Iffy nodded.
+"Yip yip!"
+The bots in front of them didn't move.
+"Worth a try," she muttered.

+"Forward one quarter speed,"
+Iñacio ordered.
+A moment later they were rolling through the tunnel once again with three of the new bots following single file behind them.

+Iffy leaned back gingerly.
+The crippled bot on the dolly rotated its head to study her.
+After a moment she draped an arm over its back to steady herself.
+It wasn't actually more comfortable than just sitting upright, but it was somehow more comforting.

 </section>